 The method used is a constant comparison between the Christian proposal and one’s own life, in order to continually verify – in the light of one’s experience – its capacity to respond to human needs in every aspect of reality.

 From 2009 to 2021, communities in Italy and abroad are able to watch the monthly School of Community held by Fr.
 Carrón through an audio/video connection.
 This possibility – in addition to the notes made available around the world – offers them a precious opportunity to learn the method for this path of deepening education.

 A Simple Structure

 The Movement is a proposal of a way of life, for life.
 In addition to School of Community, there are many gestures and instruments to further the education of the person and the community, including: attention to papal teaching, prayer and reading the Bible, spiritual exercises, music, pilgrimages and the Way of the Cross during Lent, charitable work, engagement with the world of fine arts, posters for Christmas and Easter, the common fund and community vacations.

-Together with the international website in four languages and the many national sub-sites, Traces, the official magazine of the Movement which is printed and/or published online in various languages and formats, is the primary tool to communicate the life of the Movement and its presence throughout the world.
+Together with the international website in five languages and the many national sub-sites, Traces, the official magazine of the Movement which is printed and/or published online in various languages and formats, is the primary tool to communicate the life of the Movement and its presence throughout the world.

 In Service of One’s Personal Vocation

 Living the Christian experience brings the awareness to each of us in the world to answer a “calling,” each of us has a task, or vocation, that becomes clear in the circumstances of our existence and the events that take place.
 Consequently, the charism of Fr.
 Giussani gave birth over time to various forms of associations, with the purpose of helping sustain Christian adults in the particular conditions of their personal vocations: as laypeople, religious men or women, or diocesan or missionary priests.